-Sullo is the third Freehold Township High School alum to draw attention from the USHL – the top rated junior hockey league in the country – in recent years, following a pair of All-Shore Conference defensemen in Zach Berzolla (Muskegon Lumberjacks – Colorado College) and Julian Kislin (Youngstown Phantoms – Northeastern University), as well as Tyler DesRochers (Providence College – Green Bay Gamblers), who appeared in two seasons with the Patriots before transitioning to Mount St. Charles Academy in Rhode Island.
+Sullo is the fourth Freehold Township High School alum to draw attention from the USHL – the top rated junior hockey league in the country – in recent years, following a pair of All-Shore Conference defensemen in Zach Berzolla (Muskegon Lumberjacks – Colorado College) and Julian Kislin (Youngstown Phantoms – Northeastern University), as well as Tyler DesRochers (Providence College – Green Bay Gamblers), who appeared in two seasons with the Patriots before transitioning to Mount St. Charles Academy in Rhode Island.

 Colin Sullo, Michael’s older brother, was a four-year varsity player for Freehold Township, and alongside Kislin, helped the Patriots capture the first division championship in program history in Feb.
 2017.